rune/rune/docs/docs/api-reference.md

 ### `Rune.gameTime()` {#runegametime-1}

 Returns the amount of milliseconds that have passed since the start of the game.
 See [Using Time in your Game](advanced/real-time-games.md#game-time).

+### `Rune.getPlayerInfo(id)` {#dusk-get-player-info}

+Returns information about the player with the ID specified.
+Note that you can pass the ID of a player no longer in game and get placeholder information.

 ### `Rune.timeSinceLastUpdate()` {#runetimesincelastupdate}